-Description: This course presents critical thinking as a skill to be used for better understanding, evaluating, and constructing arguments.
-The focus will be on developing and enhancing the student's ability to identify, analyze, and present arguments.
+Description: Presents critical thinking as a skill to be used for better understanding, evaluating, and constructing arguments.
+Focus on developing and enhancing the student's ability to identify, analyze, and present arguments.
 Topics covered through analysis and writing include the nature of argument, inductive and deductive reasoning, rhetoric, theory of knowledge, scientific method, and informal fallacies.
 54 hours lecture.
+(Letter grade only)

-Introduction to Ethics: Contemporary Moral Issues 3 Units
+Introduction to Ethics